niklasbuschmann/contrast/subpage/erp-instructions.md

 ## What to Do
 For the exposure exercise, you will approach a feared situation from your exposure hierarchy.
 During the exposure, you are to:
-1. acknowledge your fear
+1. Acknowledge your fear.
-2. commit to refraining from any compulsions/rituals that you typically do to alleviate that fear
+2. Commit to refraining from any compulsions/rituals that you typically do to alleviate that fear.

 All the while, your goal is to accept the discomfort of not having 100% certainty that your fear won't come true.
 Acknowledge that you cannot know how long intrusive thoughts, fears, and uncomfortable physical sensations of anxiety will last.